Jump to your route

 The problem: R1 trains to Maresme stop around 22:30.
 The R2 Nord airport train stops at 23:38.
 If your flight lands after 11pm, public transport to the coast is not available.

-What Still Runs After Midnight
+What Still Runs After Midnight (Barcelona Airport)

 TransportLast ServiceTo Maresme?